olubusolami/olubusolami/README.md

 ## 🚀 About Me
-I'm a Backend developer, I am currently in love with Cartoons.
+I'm a Backend developer, who is currently in love with Cartoons.